Shivamkanse2104/Infosys-milestone/README.md

 I think we need to add milestone 1 and 2 work also right ??

 sir told me to add the project code...
 I am done the over all project documentation... if we want to add means we split the topics in that document.. and mention milestone 1 and milestone 2 like that... yesterday once sir seen our document.... and told it is okay and add the code alone... rigth??

+sir said dont specify "milestone".
+We need to include like data preprocessing step like wise.
+And sir only told you to add code.